Ryan Santoso: Detroit Lions (second stint)

 On September 22, 2021, Santoso signed with the Detroit Lions' practice squad.
 Santoso was promoted to the active roster three days later to replace kicker Austin Seibert, who ended up on the COVID-19 reserve list earlier in the week.
 In Week 10 against the Pittsburgh Steelers, Santoso missed an extra point, and a game winning field goal in overtime which would've given the Lions their first win of the season, however the game resulted in a tie in the end.
 He was released on November 16, 2021.

 Los Angeles Rams

 On December 18, 2021, Santoso was signed to the Los Angeles Rams practice squad.
 Santoso became a Super Bowl champion when the Rams defeated the Cincinnati Bengals in Super Bowl LVI.

 Jacksonville Jaguars

 On March 21, 2022, Santoso signed with the Jacksonville Jaguars.
 On August 23, 2022, he was waived.

 New York Giants (second stint)

 On August 26, 2022, Santoso signed again with the New York Giants.
 He was waived on August 29, 2022.

+San Antonio Brahmas

+On April 10, 2024, Santoso signed with the San Antonio Brahmas of the United Football League (UFL) as a replacement for the injured Donald De La Haye.
+Santoso was waived on August 2, 2024.